Viva Glas Vegas

 Look, I love myself a balcony.
 Who doesn’t?
-This was an added bonus for Scott and I. We both have a mad fetish for balconies.
+This was an added bonus for the King and I. We both have a mad fetish for balconies.
 And this was our first balcony in a Scottish City Centre.
 I spent all the time people watching and figuring out who was on the night shift at Tesco Bank.
 In my pyjamas.
 Because I was 4 floors up and if ye cannae see, ye cannae judge.

 Considering the flat was only 5 minutes (if that) from Sauchiehall St, Buchanan St and the “main drag,” this was absolutely perfect for our needs.
 Our needs were wandering, late-night macarons, cocktails and scran at The Smokin’ Fox and the best kebab we’ve ever had.
 Again, with ankle-gate being an unnecessary but ongoing mission, I barely had any walking to do.
 So if you’re looking for central, Glasgow City Flats has heaps of options!